-When I became a person with a mobility disability, every aspect of my world changed.
+When I became a person with a mobile disability, every aspect of my world changed.
 To continue my art, I transitioned from a rather physical textile practice to painting while seated.

 For safety, I needed to look closely at the ground I roll or walk on to be aware of slippery surfaces, cracks, bumps, curbs, and stairs.
 To my surprise, I found interesting patterns and textures, and infinite inspiration by looking at my immediate paved world.
 My “groundscapes” interpret and give homage to our precious ground.